Leo Ensel: Biography

 Leo Ensel was born in 1954 in Germany.
 He is currently residing in Oldenburg.
 He holds the academic titles Dr. phil. and Dipl.-Pädagoge.
 He is specialized in the post-Soviet region and Central/Eastern Europe.
 In the new east–west conflict, his main concern is overcoming false narratives, de-escalation, and rebuilding trust.
 The author emphasizes his independence and is committed solely to these topics, not to any national narrative.
 He is recognized for his work as a pedagogue focusing on social and cultural perceptions between Germans and Russians, particularly within the post-Soviet states.
 His research addresses stereotypes, cultural images, and historical relations between these groups, aiming to enhance understanding and dialogue.

 In the 1980s, he made an important contribution to the West German peace movement by publishing a book (Richtige Angst und falsche Furcht) that addressed humanity's inability to sufficiently fear the potential nuclear self-destruction of humankind.
 This work already demonstrated his early commitment to exploring the psychological dimensions of peace preparation.

 Meetings with Stanislav Petrov and Mikhail Gorbachev

 On 3 July 2016, Leo Ensel visited Stanislav Petrov, the ‘man who saved the world’, at his prefabricated apartment in Frjasino near Moscow to thank him for his level-headed behaviour on the night of 26 to 27 September 1983, which Petrov is believed to have prevented a Third World War.

 On 18 April 2017 and 20 August 2019, he visited Mikhail Gorbachev at his foundation in Moscow.
-The two discussed the modalities of a ‘New Thinking 2.0’.
+The two discussed the modalities of a "New Thinking 2.0".
+He later published his "Questions for Mikhail Gorbachev and for all of us" concerning "New Thinking 2.0" on the Gorbachev Foundation website.